silberjan/mwf-frontend/README.md

 # Maps With Friends

-Maps with friends is a playground for live-collaboration on maps unsing websockets and mapbox gl.
+Maps with friends is a playground for live-collaboration on maps using websockets and mapbox gl.

 # Develop

-It' an angular application.
+It's an angular application.

 - `npm install`
 - `npm run serve`